AlexCGoose/Sumiriku-Doc/Stories and Secrets/Sumiriku Secret Doc.md

 #### Hōō Sensu

 *Wondrous Item, Very Rare, Epic*</br>
 This fan, constructed out of feathers, was displayed in a golden statue of a Hōō, mystical birds of fire and radiance.
 The fan has 4 charges.
 As a Magic Action you can twirl the fan in a performance to emit golden flames in a 20-foot Emanation.
 Make a DC 15 Charisma (Performance) check.
 On a successful check, one creature of your choice in the Emanation gains a Heroic Reroll or has Disadvantage on their next Saving Throw until the end of your next turn.
-On a success or fail. allies in the Emanation gain Temporary Hit Points and other creatures of your choice in the Emanation take Fire damage equal to 2 times the fan's remaining charges.
+On a success or fail, allies in the Emanation gain Temporary Hit Points and other creatures of your choice in the Emanation take Fire damage equal to 2 times the fan's remaining charges.
 Once this property of the fan is used, it cannot be used again until the next dawn.

 While holding the fan, you can take a Magic Action and expend a charge to cast *Revivify*, without requiring any Material Components.
 The fan becomes non-magical once all charges are used.
 The fan can be disassembled into a number of Hōō Feathers equal to the charges remaining, at which point it becomes non-magical.